Tahlia Skaines Leaves Little To The Imagination In Lace Lingerie On Hamilton Island

 “Red on you.. just wow,” a third fan raved.

 “Such a body goalsss.
-You are so hot,” one more complimented while adding a few red hearts.
+You are so hot,” one more complimented, adding a few red hearts.

 Tahlia has been spending plenty of her time on the beach this month.
-Previously, it was reported by The Inquisitr that she enjoyed a picnic in the sand while clad in a sexy yellow site that showcased her fit figure.
+The Inquisitr previously reported that she enjoyed a picnic in the sand while clad in a sexy, yellow swimsuit that showcased her fit figure.
 That upload was also a hit with her fans.